Ornstein-Uhlenbeck fluctuations for the line counting process of the ancestral selection graph: Model and Main Results

 It is well known that the stationary distribution $B^N_{eq}$ of the line counting process is binomial with parameters $N$ and $\frac{2 s_N}{2 s_N + \gamma}$ conditioned to be non-zero, see \cite{BoeGoPoWa1} or \cite{Cordero2017common}.
 This motivates the definition of the rescaled version $\widetilde B^N :=(\widetilde B^N_t, t \geq 0)$ of the line counting process, via

 where we set

 \begin{thm} Let $\widetilde{B}^N$ be the rescaled line counting process of the Moran-ASG with transition rates given in \eqref{eq:transitions rates ASP}.
-Assume $\widetilde{B}_0^N \to \nu$ in distribution as $N \to \infty$ for some probability measure $\nu$ on $\R$ and consider $s_N$ in the strong or moderately strong selection regime.
+Assume $\widetilde{B}_0^N \to \nu$ in distribution as $N \to \infty$ for some probability measure $\nu$ on $\R$ and consider $s_N$ in the moderate or strong selection regime.
 Then, as $N \to \infty$ we have

 in $\Dc_\R[0,T]$ for all $0<T<\infty$, where $\Dc_\R[0,T]$ denotes the Skorokhod space of càdlàg functions from $[0,T]$ to $\R$.
 Furthermore, $Y=(Y_t, t \geq 0)$ is an Ornstein-Uhlenbeck process with parameters $\theta=1$ and $\sigma^2=2$.
 That is $Y$ is a solution to the SDE